 Alternative 1 (No action) would not create a "Shrimp Fishery Access Area" (SFAA) within the proposed Stetson-Miami Terrace CHAPC boundaries.
 This is expected to result in small negative economic impacts to the shrimp fishery.
 As discussed above, analysis of VMS data indicated that less than 1% of all collected VMS points identified as potential royal red shrimp fishing occurred in the proposed Stetson-Miami Terrace CHAPCs between 2003 and 2007 (Figures 4-13 - 4-15).
-Duval County in Florida is estimated to suffer the greatest economic impacts under Alternative 1 (No action).
-Is this confidential???

 Preferred Alterative 2 creates a "Shrimp Fishery Access Area" (SFAA) within the proposed Stetson Reefs, Savannah and East Florida Lithoherms, and Miami Terrace (Stetson-Miami Terrace) CHAPC boundaries, where fishing with a shrimp trawl and/or shrimp possession is allowed by any vessel holding a rock shrimp limited access endorsement and equipped with an approved VMS.
-According to data analyses conducted on VMS data by NMFS SEFSC, less than 1% of VMS points collected between 2003 and 2007 and identified as engaged in royal red fishing occurred within the proposed deepwater Stetson-Miami Terrace CHAPC (Figures 4-13 - 4-15).
+According to data analyses conducted on VMS data by NMFS SEFSC, less than 1% of VMS points collected between 2003 and 2007 and identified as engaged in royal red shrimp fishing occurred within the proposed deepwater Stetson-Miami Terrace CHAPC (Figures 4-13 - 4-15).
 Establishing a SFAA under Preferred Alternative 2 would essentially eliminate any negative economic impacts on the fishery that might occur under Alternative 1.
 Therefore, the creation of the SFAA within the Stetson-Miami Terrace CHAPC is expected to have small positive economic benefits for the shrimp fishery relative Alternative 1 (No action).